tinymce/tinymce-swing-codesamples/README.md

 ### Prerequisites

-Get a copy of the TinyMCE-Swing Integration
+Get a copy of the TinyMCE-Swing Integration.
+The TinyMCE swing integration is a premium add-on to TinyMCE which your company can purchase via [TinyMCE's sales team](https://www.tiny.cloud/contact).

 ### Installing